EwanClark/archinstall/README.md

    ```

 6. **View your partitions**
    Before running the sciprt use `lsblk` to show partitions.
-This will be helpful when the script is running as you cant close it
+This will be helpful when the script is running as you can't run commands:
    ```bash
    lsblk
    ```